mishraji900/SalesDashboard/README.md

 ### Insights

-1. The company generated a total revenue of ₹985M over 4 years, with a total profit margin of ₹24.7M, a profit margin of 2.5%, and sales quantity of ₹2M.
+1. The company generated a total revenue of ₹985M over 4 years, with a total profit margin of ₹24.7M, a profit margin of 2.5%, and a sales quantity of ₹2M.
 In 2020, the company generated a total revenue of ₹142M by selling 350K units and earned a profit of ₹2.1M.
-2. Over 4 years, Delhi NCR is the largest market in terms of revenue with ₹520M and a total contribution of 52.8%, but it has a profit margin of only 2.3%.
+2. Over 4 years, Delhi NCR has been the largest market in terms of revenue with ₹520M and a total contribution of 52.8%, but it has a profit margin of only 2.3%.
 3. In 2020, Bhubaneshwar had the highest profit margin of 10.48%.
 Mumbai has the largest profit contribution percentage with 23.89%.
 4. Bengaluru generated the lowest profit margin of -20.8% over 4 years, with the lowest profit contribution percentage of -0.3%.
 5. Electricalsara Stores is the biggest customer, generating ₹413M in revenue over 4 years.